Quantum metrology through spectral measurements in quantum optics: General framework

 In both cascaded master equations, Eq~\eqref{eq:cascadedmaster1} and Eq.~\eqref{eq:cascadedmaster2}, $\hat{H}$ denotes the Hamiltonian of the quantum source as given in Eq.~\eqref{eq:TLS_Hamiltonian}.
 The operator $\hat \xi_i$ represents the $i$th bosonic mode associated with each sensor, characterized by a sensor-laser detuning $\Delta_{i}\equiv \omega_{i}-\omega_L$, and linewidth $\Gamma_{i}$.
 To relax the notation in the two-sensor case, we have replaced the variable $\Delta_\xi \rightarrow \Delta_i$ ($i=1,2$).
-Throughout this work we consider identical sensor linewidths, $\Gamma_{1}=\Gamma_{2}=\Gamma$.
-The factor $1/\sqrt{2}$ in the cascaded-coupling term of Eq.~\eqref{eq:cascadedmaster2} accounts for vacuum contributions arising from signal splitting at the balanced beam splitter.
+Throughout this work we consider identical sensor linewidths, $\Gamma_{1}=\Gamma_{2}=\Gamma$, and thus identical cascaded coupling strengths due to Eq.~\eqref{eq:TimeDependentCoupling_result}.
+The factor $1/\sqrt{2}$ in Eq.~\eqref{eq:cascadedmaster2} accounts for vacuum contributions arising from signal splitting at the balanced beam splitter.
 In contrast, in a previous work~\cite{YangEntanglementPhotonic2025}, we considered the situation in a waveguide setup in which the photonic modes are digitally filtered by post-processing the signal, resulting in a different master equation from Eq.~\eqref{eq:cascadedmaster2} that does not include the factor $1/\sqrt{2}$ in the cascaded-coupling term.
+As we mentioned, extensions to $N\geq2$ sensors would require additional attention.
+These could be implemented using multiport beam-splitter, as in multi-copy quantum information protocols~\cite{IzumiQuantumReceivers2013,NotarnicolaOptimizingStatediscrimination2023,NotarnicolaBeatingStandard2023}, by employing cascaded cavity arrays~\cite{KiilerichInputOutputTheory2019,KiilerichQuantumInteractions2020} or frequency-dispersed photon detection schemes~\cite{SilvaColoredHanbury2016}.